vlazzarini/vanilla/10.Tonnetz/README.md

 ```

 Note that it is Csound that is responsible (via control messages) to
 set the ON/OFF flag for notes.
-This means that the clicking action
+The clicking action
-only triggers a MIDI note, and the interface is updated by the flag
+only triggers one MIDI note at a time, and the interface is updated by
-setting which happens in the control message listener.
+the flag setting which happens in the control message listener.
 All notes on
 the interface that are tied up with a particular note number will react
 to this (by changing colour).